Loan Management and Student Loan Consolation

 Student Loan History

-Repaying Student Loans Quick Reference Guide [PDF] – includes the student loan interest deduction, consolidation loans, repayment plans, income-based repayment, public service loan forgiveness, dealing with financial difficulty, default, deferments and forbearances, loan rehabilitation, budgeting tips and loan cancellation.
+Repaying Student Loans Quick Reference Guide (PDF) – includes the student loan interest deduction, consolidation loans, repayment plans, income-based repayment, public service loan forgiveness, dealing with financial difficulty, default, deferments and forbearances, loan rehabilitation, budgeting tips,

 Project on Student Debt